What is an Information Sharing Agreement (ISA)?

 What is the difference between the Data Custodian and the Data Rights Holder?

-What role does a blockchain play in the JLINC Platform?
+What role does a blockchain play in JLINC?

-A blockchain is used as a ledger to record every transaction managed by the Data Provenance Service.
+JLINC can record an audit trail on any log, ledger or blockchain.
+Both parties (their services) each hold a copy of the ISA itself, signed by the other party.
+The purpose of the audit service is to provide additional timestamped proof that the ISA is valid, and to establish a public reputation for an entity that uses the same public key to sign multiple transactions over time.
 The ledger can be accessed at any time by either the Data Rights Holder or the Data Custodian if any question or dispute should arise as to the details of the transaction.
-Transaction detail in a blockchain are immutable and cannot be altered by either party involved in the transaction or anyone else.
+Transactions recorded in the ledger or blockchain are immutable and cannot be altered by either party involved in the transaction or anyone else.

 Why did you choose to use the Stellar Ledger and not the Bitcoin Blockchain?

-The Stellar Consensus Protocol has several desirable functional specifications required for fast, immutable ledger entries.
+JLINC built a first working demo on the Stellar Consensus Protocol.
+Stellar has several desirable functional specifications required for fast, immutable ledger entries.
 Among blockchain experts it is called a “permissioned blockchain”.
 It uses a network of entities that each trust a limited number of other nodes in the network.
 In contrast, the Bitcoin Blockchain uses mathematical “proof of work” which is slow, and getting slower, and very energy intensive.
 It has been estimated that Bitcoin Blockchain mining is consuming as much electricity as the entire country of Ireland.

 What is a Link Contract?